Basant in Lahore 2026: Free Transport, New Safety Rules & What You Need to Know

 3. Mobility Management Infrastructure

-This multi-agency approach — combining transport, police, and municipal authorities — represents the first time Basant is being treated as a logistics challenge rather than just a cultural event.
+Beyond free transport, traffic routing, parking restrictions, and designated celebration zones are all being coordinated.
+This multi-agency approach combines transport, police, and municipal authorities.
+It’s the first time Basant is being treated as a logistics challenge rather than just a cultural event.
+The Punjab government’s growing focus on structured civic programs reflects a broader shift in how the province is approaching public management.

 Lahore’s historic rooftops will once again host kite flyers under the new controlled framework